Ranchero-Software/NetNewsWire/Technotes/CodingGuidelines.md

 # Coding Guidelines

-Evergreen’s coding values are, in order:
+NetNewsWire’s coding values are, in order:

 * No data loss
 * No crashes